pulumi/docs/pulumi-hugo/themes/default/content/blog/architecture-as-code-serverless/index.md

 - scheduled profile is warming scheduled during peak use
 - autoscaling based utilization adds workers by measuring utilization

-Deploying infrastructure with code let’s implement these [strategies]({{< relref "/blog/aws-lambda-provisioned-concurrency-no-cold-starts" >}}) attuned to your application requirements.
+Deploying infrastructure with code lets you implement these [strategies]({{< relref "/blog/aws-lambda-provisioned-concurrency-no-cold-starts" >}}) based on your application requirements.
 A [worked example](https://github.com/pulumi/examples/tree/master/aws-ts-serverless-raw) is available on Github.

 ## Conclusion